Mark van Eeghen

 is an American former professional football player who was a running back for ten years in the National Football League (NFL), during which he made two Super Bowl appearances.
 He played eight seasons for the Oakland Raiders (1974–1981) and two years with the New England Patriots (1982–1983).
 Van Eeghen rushed for over 1,000 yards in three consecutive seasons from 1976 to 1978.

-Early life and education
+Early life

 Van Eeghen was born in Cambridge, Massachusetts on April 19, 1952.
 He played high school football at Cranston High School West in Cranston, Rhode Island, where he graduated in 1970 and earned all-state football honors as a senior.

 College career

 Van Eeghen played at Colgate University in Hamilton, New York, where he obtained a Bachelor of Arts degree in economics in 1974.
 While at Colgate, he set the school's single-season rushing record in 1973 with 1,089 yards.
 In his three college seasons, van Eeghen rushed for 2,591 yards and 27 touchdowns, while also catching 31 passes for 361 yards and 2 scores.
 Van Eeghen was inducted into Colgate's Hall of Honor in 1980.